YellowOnion/steam-runtime-tools/README.md

     make -C sysroot

 which will automatically build and use the sysroot.
+(This sysroot won't have libcapsule-tools-relocatable, so you will need a `libcapsule_*.dsc` or the `relocatabledir` variable, as above.)

-Alternatively, prepare a Debian jessie sysroot with `deb` and `deb-src` sources and an `i386` foreign architecture (see `sysroot/configure-sources.sh`), and all the packages listed in `sysroot/install-dependencies.sh`).
+Alternatively, prepare a Debian jessie sysroot with `deb` and `deb-src` sources and an `i386` foreign architecture (see `sysroot/configure-sources.sh`), all the packages listed in `sysroot/install-dependencies.sh`, and optionally libcapsule-tools-relocatable.
 Then use:

     make -C sysroot sysroot=/path/to/sysroot